aijaz/blog/content/posts/2010/2010-01-20-cleaning-up-after-others.markdown

----
 comments: false
 date: '2010-01-20 22:30:00'
 slug: cleaning-up-after-others
 title: Cleaning Up After Others
-Category:
-- Photos
+Category: Photos
-tags:
-- Boats
-- Corniche
+Tags: Boats, Corniche
----

 <!-- ai c /wp/IMG_8639_SMALL.jpg /wp/IMG_8639_SMALL-440x293.jpg 440 293 Tethered to the shore, this boat is used to pick up garbage floating in the lagoon by the Sharjah Corniche -->